 Check out our CFA exam day checklist for the latest information.

-What do I do if I’m being investigated?
+What do I do if I’m under a CFA investigation?

 Candidates typically get notified of a PCP investigation via email about 1 month after the exam.

 It is totally normal to be freaking out, stressed and/or angry at such allegations, especially if they are not true.
 Allow yourself to feel those feelings for a while.

 However, you need to accept that while this process can take a few months on average to complete, and there will be a delay to your CFA exam journey.
 It is a stressful and unpleasant position to be in, but do approach this matter calmly for your benefit.